yaoyaoustc/ML-strategy/Phase1-planning.md

 2. Analyze associated risks
 e.g. business risks: fail to deploy the solution/solution doesn't work well/customer latency

-3. Plan for contingencies
-e.g.

-4. Compare costs and benefits
+3. Compare costs and benefits
 e.g. estimate azure/aws/gcp costs based on the resources. estimate the profit introduced by the new product

 ## Converting to a Data Mining problem